RyanBaron/mta-leadgenpopup/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin gives admins the ability to add a popup to individual pages/posts that incorporates a Gravity Form & fires on exit intent or after a specified amount of time.
+Add a popup to individual pages/posts that incorporates a Gravity Form & fires on exit intent or after a specified amount of time.

 == Description ==